DISCOVER THE NUSA ISLANDS!

 Teletubbies Hill – Nusa Islands Guide

-13. SHOOT PHOTOS ON THE PALM TREE ROAD NUSA PENIDA
+13. THE PALM TREE ROAD NUSA PENIDA

-Nusa Penida Island has a number of palm tree lined roads but there is one road, in particular, that is quite Instafamous and makes for the ultimate photo.
+Nusa Penida Island has a number of palm tree-lined roads but there is one road in particular that is the most Instagrammable and makes for the ultimate photo.